 Violinist Suhashini Arulanandam enjoys a full schedule as a performer, private teacher and orchestral coach.
 She performs regularly as a member of the Hamilton Philharmonic and Windsor Symphony Orchestras, as well as freelancing with other ensembles including the Kitchener-Waterloo Symphony Orchestra and the Thunder Bay Symphony Orchestra.
 Suhashini thrives on variety, and welcomes the challenge of switching gears quite frequently between new music and early music, as well as anything in between or beyond.
 In addition to performing with TENMC, Suhashini has been performing on Baroque violin as part of the Aradia ensemble, and will be attending the American Bach Soloists workshop this summer.
 Suhashini has also ventured outside the realm of western classical music and has performed with Sufi rock musician Salman Ahmad and tabla player Samir Chatterjee.
 She toured with three-time Juno nominee Sarah Slean on the singer-songwriter's Canadian tour last winter, and has also performed with Ian Kelly and Basia Bulat.
 A dedicated pedagogy nerd, Suhashini has a full studio of violin students both privately and through Reaching Out Through Music, a program serving the St. Jamestown community.
 She coaches the Halton Missisauga Youth Orchestra violins and has been a guest coach for the Hamilton Philharmonic Youth Orchestra and the Durham Symphony Youth Orchestra.
 Suhashini holds a Master's degree from the City University of New York, Queens College, from the studio of noted pedagogue Burton Kaplan.
 Her other principal teachers include Erika Raum and Annalee Patipatanakoon, with whom she studied with at the Glenn Gould School while completing a Performance Diploma.
 In addition to her university studies, Suhashini spent four summers at the Banff Centre for the Arts, studying with Lorand Fenyves, Erika Raum, and Scott St. John, and participated in summer festivals including chamber music at Le Domaine Forget and the Spoleto Festival Orchestra in Charleston, South Carolina.

-Described as “imaginative and magical”, ﬂutist Terry Lim is a charismatic performer with a colourful tone and brilliant artistry.
-He received his Bachelor of Music degree with an international soloist, Lorna Mcghee, at the University of British Columbia and completed his Master of Music degree at New York University with a renowned ﬂutist, Bradley Garner.
-Terry was a faculty member at the UBC Summer Music Institute and New York University.
-Terry also played in many of BC based ensembles such as Redshift Society, Vancouver Metropolitan Orchestra, and Burnaby Symphony.
-Terry has performed in various music festivals and concert series across North America, including Domaine Forget, Orford, Toronto Summer Music Festival, Banff Centre and Pierre Monteux.
+Described as “imaginative and magical”, Terry Lim is a multifaceted flutist known for musical risk taking and brilliant artistry.
+He received his Bachelor of Music degree with an international soloist, Lorna Mcghee, at the University of British Columbia.
+He was also a former faculty member at the UBC Summer Music Institute and New York University.
+Terry has performed in various music festivals and concert series across North America, including Ottawa International Chamberfest, Stratford Summer Music, Toronto Summer Music Festival, Banff Centre, Redshift Society, Music on Main, New Music Edmonton and Pierre Monteux.
 He also has been heard on the radio and in concert halls throughout the United States, Canada and Asia, performing at the Chan Center, Kimmel Center, Carnegia Hall, DiMenna Center, Alice Tully Hall, and Merkin Hall.
-He also has passionately delivered weekly solo and chamber music lessons, designed aural skills, and theory courses, and given various master classes and workshops.
-Additionally, as an energetic proponent for contemporary music, Terry has worked closely with numerous composers and has given several world premieres of works written for him.
-An enthusiastic chamber musician, Terry is the founding member and ﬂutist of Canadian professional ﬂute quintet, “Charm of Finches” where he presents innovative and unusual programs along with showcasing many of emerging composers and new works.

 As a freelance clarinetist, Anthony Thompson performs with many Toronto-based ensembles.
 As an orchestral musician, Anthony appears frequently with the Toronto Symphony Orchestra.
 He has performed under the baton of renowned conductors Leonard Slatkin, Zubin Mehta, Peter Oundjian, Kerry Stratton, and Sir Andrew Davis.
 Anthony has also appeared with the Toronto Concert Orchestra, the Arizona Opera Orchestra and the New Mexico Symphony Orchestra.Anthony has a deep passion for contemporary music, performing regularly with many of Canada's premier new music ensembles such as New Music Concerts, Continuum, and Soundstreams, with which he traveled to Asia to perform at the National Concert Hall in Taipei and the Beijing Modern Music Festival.
 Additionally, he is a full-time member of the Toy Piano Composers Ensemble and the Thin Edge New Music Collective.
 As a founding member of the Blythwood Winds woodwind quintet, Anthony is also an active chamber musician, performing regularly at many of Toronto’s musical and cultural venues.
 In addition to his performance career, Anthony has a private teaching studio and also composes music for solo clarinet and bass clarinet.
 Anthony holds an Artist Diploma from the Royal Conservatory of Music in Toronto, a Master of Music from the University of New Mexico, and a Bachelor of Music from California State University, Northridge.
 His teachers include Joaquin Valdepeñas, Dr. Robert Spring, Dr. Julia Heinen, and Keith Lemmons.